Tara78/ReactNativeApp/README.md

 I've utilized the FlatList component to enhance performance.
 This choice was made over ScrollView to ensure smoother scrolling and better memory management, especially when dealing with a potentially long list of goals.

 ## Technologies Used
-.React Native
+.
+React Native
-.UseState hook
+.
+UseState hook
-.Styled Components
+.
+Styled Components
-.FlatList
+.
+FlatList

 # Getting Started
 To run this app on your machine, follow these steps: